-- Enbridge paid $13.8 million in property tax across New Jersey for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.
+- Enbridge paid more than $8.2 million in property tax across New Jersey for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
 In 2021: